 What are the benefits of using off grid appliances?

-Off grid appliances offer many benefits, including the ability to save money on your energy bill.
-Additionally, they can help you become more self-sufficient and reduce your reliance on the power grid.
+Off grid appliances offer many benefits, including the ability to enjoy modern conveniences in remote locations.
+Additionally, they can help you become more self-sufficient and reduce or replace your reliance on the power grid.

 Are there any disadvantages to using off grid appliances?